cortexlabs/nucleus/README.md

 # concurrency
 threads_per_process: <int>  # the number of threads per process (default: 1)
 processes: <int>  # the number of parallel serving processes to run on each Nucleus instance (default: 1)
-max_replica_concurrency: <int> # max concurrency (default: processes * threads_per_process)
+max_concurrency: <int> # max concurrency (default: 0, aka disabled)

 # server side batching
 server_side_batching: # (optional)
   max_batch_size: <int>  # the maximum number of requests to aggregate before running inference
-  batch_interval: <float>  # the maximum amount of time in seconds to spend waiting for additional requests before running inference on the batch of requests
+  batch_interval_seconds: <float>  # the maximum amount of time in seconds to spend waiting for additional requests before running inference on the batch of requests

 # misc
 use_local_cortex_libs: <bool> # use the local cortex libs, useful when developing the nucleus model server (default: false)
-tfs_container_dns: <string> # the address of the TFS container for when the tensorflow type is used (default: "localhost")
+tfs_container_dns: <string> # the address of the TFS container for when the tensorflow type is used; only necessary when developing locally using containers/docker-compose; for K8s pods, this is not necessary (default: "localhost")
 log_level: <string>  # log level that can be "debug", "info", "warning" or "error" (default: "info")
 ```